AyushSMD/OnieroRAG/README.md

 > [!NOTE]
 > [Gated Huggingface models](https://huggingface.co/docs/hub/en/models-gated#gated-models) require you to accept their terms and conditions before
-> You are able to use them, so make sure to check that for your use case.
+> you are able to use them, so make sure to check that for your use case.
 In this
 > demonstration, the llama3.2:3b model that we use is indeed a "gated model".

 Make sure you get your huggingface API key.
 You can do so by: